Nikesh123-afk/How-to-Read-Research-Paper.-/README.md

 • This method helps you decide if you want to read the whole paper later.
 • Use it when you have to look at lots of papers for assignments or projects.
 • Always mention (cite) the paper if you use its information.

+In addition, to this i would like to mention how to write an paragraph effectively 1.